 Accessing the FRITZ!Box over the internet

-You can set up secure access to your FRITZ!Box over the internet.
-This way you can access the FRITZ!Box's call list as well as documents and media files in FRITZ!NAS or configure settings in the FRITZ!Box user interface.
+You can set up secure access to your FRITZ!Box over the internet and then access the FRITZ!Box user interface, for example.

 To protect you against unauthorized access, internet access to the FRITZ!Box is possible only via an encrypted HTTPS connection (Hypertext Transfer Protocol Secure) and requires the entry of a user name and password.

 Requirements / Restrictions